slowernews/wisdom-tldr/README.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

+> *'Need to jump start happiness?
+Lower your expectations. -- James Altucher'*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

+###On happiness

+Happiness is a journey, not a destination.

+> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

+> *'We have the idea that comfort brings happiness.
+Happiness comes from not having fear.'*